TX Guide

 If the title is from another state or looks altered, the county may require a VIN inspection (Form VTR-270 or local equivalent).
 Schedule that before your main appointment if your county website lists it.

 New residents who bought privately before moving should still register within 30 days of Texas residency even if the purchase happened elsewhere.
+Two clocks run — sale date late fees and new-resident expectations.

 Lien releases